dimiprousalis/GoodDimes/README.md

     `git clone https://github.com/dimiprousalis/GoodDimes.git`
   2. Install the required dependencies using npm: `npm install`
   3. Start the web application: `npm start`
-  4. The application will be accessible at http://localhost:3000 in your web browser.
+  4. The application will be running on localhost:3000 in your web browser.

 ## Usage
 To use GoodDimes, simply sign up for an account and start adding transactions.
 Each transaction should include the date, amount, payer, and recipients.
 You can then see a summary of your balance between you are your friend.